 Spoiler alert - it is the basic golden rule your mom taught you.
 Treat resident rain gardeners as true collaborators and leaders.

 Hope to work with you soon!

-One of the communities who has implemented the Master Rain Gardener class is Cleveland Ohio.
+One of the communities who we shared the Master Rain Gardener program model with is Cleveland Ohio.
+They implemented the Master Rain Gardener class in 2018.
 Here are some of the results from the program so far.